-Municipalities will be asked to submit a single application in response to the MRP Program NOFA for access to Program funds.
+Municipalities were will be asked to submit a single application in response to the MRP Program NOFA for access to Program funds.
 After Municipalities have been awarded funds and completed their Individual Municipal Planning activities, these Municipalities will move forward with the Regional Planning component.
-The Regional Planning component will be further defined and funded at a later date.

-Applications are to be submitted no later than the Application Due Date stated in the Schedule Section of the MRP Program NOFA.
-Responses to the NOFA submitted after the deadline will not be accepted and funds will not be guaranteed if a Municipality does not go through the Application process.
-Applications will be processed, evaluated, and awarded in the order in which they are received.
+Applications for Individual Municipal Planning Activities were applications are to be submitted no later than the Application Due Date stated in the Schedule Section of the MRP Program NOFA.
+Responses to the NOFA submitted after the deadline will would not have not be been accepted and funds will would not have been be guaranteed if a Municipality does did not go through the Application processed, evaluated, and awarded in the order in which they are received.
 Submissions will be performed through the MRP Program Application Portal at www.cdbg-dr.pr.gov.